Polar bear species:

 Polar bears are the planet’s biggest land-based carnivores – although they actually spend most of their lives around water and ice (their Latin name means ‘sea bear’).
 So they’re at particular risk from global warming, which is melting the Arctic sea ice they depend on.

 Polar bears generally live and hunt alone, though they can be quite social too.
 They mainly eat seals – using their remarkable sense of smell they can detect a seal in the water beneath a metre of compacted snow, and from almost a kilometre away.

 Adults are strong swimmers – they can swim for several hours to get from one piece of ice to another.
 Their thick white coat and a layer of fat keep them warm and camouflaged in their harsh Arctic environment.

 Polar bears range across the Arctic Ocean, in parts of Canada, Alaska, Russia, Greenland and Norway (Svalbard).
-They can walk or swim long distances to find food or to breed – sometimes roaming across vast areas up to 600,000 sq km.
+They can walk on ice or swim long distances to find food or breed – sometimes roaming across vast areas up to 600,000 sq km.

 Why polar bears are so important

 Polar bears have a strong cultural significance for Arctic people, and beyond, polar bears are top predators in their food web.
 Which means they play a vital role in the balance of their ecosystem.